Vietnam.vn - Nền tảng quảng bá Việt Nam

-(CLO) Traffic at Paris Gare du Nord train station, one of the world's busiest transit hubs, was disrupted on Friday morning after an unexploded World War II bomb was discovered on the tracks.
+(CLO) Traffic at Paris Gare du Nord train station, one of the world's busiest transit hubs, was disrupted on Friday morning after an unexploded bomb from World War II was discovered on the tracks.

 Police immediately cordoned off the area and launched a bomb-clearance operation.
-The French national railway company (SNCF) said the explosive device was found “in the middle of the tracks” the night before during maintenance work on the track in the suburb of Saint Denis, about 2.5 km (1.5 miles) north of the station.
+The French national railway company (SNCF) said the explosive device was found “in the middle of the tracks” the night before during track maintenance work in the suburb of Saint Denis, about 2.5 km (1.5 miles) north of the station.

 The interior of Gare du Nord taken from a balcony in Paris, France.
 Photo: DAVID ILIFF